 - Create a better culture of kindness and empathy within the facility, inspiring more efforts in society to care for the elderly

-- With this additional infrastructure, we will be able to support to more needy elders.
+- Ability to support to more needy elders.

 The impact over the years would be: